 One of my longtime songwriting partners Elizabeth Elkins is releasing one EP a month for the first 3 months of 2013 from her band The Swear.
 I mixed and assisted on some vocal arrangements for this musical trilogy that has it's roots steeped in classic alternative hard rock/post punk.
 "Gold" and "Hymns" are already available with "Hell" coming out March 1st.
 For more info check out The Swear's Official Website.

 For years, I worked as both a teacher and doing sales at this great little guitar shop in Atlanta called Boutique Guitar Exchange.
 Since YRR's schedule kicked into a higher gear, I had to scale back my involvement since I couldn't commit the time.
 HOWEVER, in the last few months the opportunity to buy into the store was made available to myself and two other partners, and as of last month, we became the new proprietors!
-Matt Chenoweth (who I had worked with at Daddy's Junky Music when I lived in Boston) and Benjamin Forehand ( a great player who I've known for the last few years), also BGE employees , pooled our resources and purchased the store from Michelle Speert who founded the store 10 years ago.
+Matt Chenoweth (who I had worked with at Daddy's Junky Music when I lived in Boston) and an unnamed 3rd party pooled our resources and purchased the store from Michelle Speert who founded the store 10 years ago.
 My gig schedule is still pretty nuts, but I work the store as much as my schedule will allow.
-If you dig high end guitars, amps and pedals...or even if you just like lookin' at 'em...check us out!
+If you dig high-end guitars, amps and pedals...or even if you just like lookin' at 'em...check us out!